 - 2 tsp vanilla

-- Sift all the dry ingredients (cake flour, salt, baking powder) in a medium bowl and set aside.
+- Combine all the dry ingredients (cake flour, salt, baking powder and baking soda) in a medium bowl, whisk together and set aside.

-- Mix the milk and sour cream together.
+- In a small bowl, mix the milk, sour cream and vanilla together.
 Set aside.

-- Allow cakes to cool (15-20 minutes) and then gently remove from the pan and allow them to cool completely on a wire rack.
+- Allow cakes to cool completely (15-20 minutes) and then gently remove the cakes from the pans and allow them to rest on a wire rack.

 Make the Buttercream Frosting